Papooch/nestjs-cls/docs/docs/02_setting-up-cls-context/index.md

 # Setting up the CLS context

 This package provides **three** methods of setting up the CLS context for incoming requests.
-This is mainly due to the fact that different underlying platforms are compatible with some of these methods - see [Compatibility considerations](#compatibility-considerations).
+This is mainly due to the fact that different underlying platforms are compatible with only some of these methods - see [Compatibility considerations](../05_considerations/02_compatibility.md).

 For HTTP transports, the context can be preferably set up in a `ClsMiddleware`.
 For all other platforms, or cases where the `ClsMiddleware` is not applicable, this package also provides a `ClsGuard` and `ClsInterceptor`.
 While both of these also work with HTTP, they come with some caveats, see below.